openbmc/openbmc-test-automation/CONTRIBUTING.md

             -   IMPORTANT:  As a programming convention, do pre- processing on all dir_path variables to ensure that they contain a trailing slash.
-If we follow that convention religiously, that when changes are made in other parts of the program, the programmer can count on the value having a trailing slash.
-Therefore they can safely do this kind of thing:
+If we follow that convention religiously, then when changes are made in other parts of the program, the programmer can count on the value having a trailing slash.
+Therefore, they can safely do this kind of thing:
                 ```
                 my_file_path = my_dir_path + my_file_name